Commodores crush NC State

 Commodores safety Kenny Ladler picked off a Glennon pass at the North Carolina State 45 for Vanderbilt's fifth interception in three games.

 It was just a sign of what was to come in the first half.
 Johnell Thomas stripped Wolfpack freshman Shadrach Thornton of the ball late in the first quarter, and Derreon Herring stripped N.C.
+State tight end Asa Watson of the ball after a nice catch.
+Ladler recovered that ball.

 And safety Eric Samuels intercepted Glennon with 54 seconds left in the first half.